Steve-Fenton/TypeSpec/README.md

  - The first argument to `addStep` is essentially the same as the C# attribute
  - The second argument to `addStep` is essentially the same as the C# method
+ - The arguments extracted from the condition in the specification are parsed for you

 In place of the C# attribute, we pass the Regular Expression into the `addStep` method.